Marion Robert Goff: A Soldier’s Tale on D-Day

 A Changed Man

-Mona and Marion’s father, the local postmaster in Farmington, gave his daughter the job of picking up mail bags from the bus stop.
-She went each day hoping to hear from her big brother.
-One day, her dreams came true: A thin man was the last passenger off the Greyhound.
+Mona and Marion’s father, the local postmaster, gave his daughter the job of picking up mail bags from the bus stop.
+She went each day, hoping to hear from her big brother.
+One day, her dreams came true: A thin man was the last passenger off the bus.
 Marion was home.

-He battled Post Traumatic Stress Syndrome for the rest of his long life and suffered from nightmares.
-He also drove the perimeter of the small town nearly every night right before going to bed.
+He battled the bad memories for the rest of his long life and suffered from nightmares.
 But he found that joyous laugh and generous spirit once again, offering everyone he met a hearty greeting.